 Select "Confirm all signatures" and click Next.

-The suggested changes is part of ESX host preparation.
-For more details please refer to VCF 9.0 Documentation under a sub-section of Preparing ESX Hosts for VMware Cloud Foundation or vSphere Foundation
+The suggested changes are part of ESX host preparation.
+For more details, refer to VCF 9.0 Documentation under a sub-section of Preparing ESX Hosts for VMware Cloud Foundation or vSphere Foundation